 There are a couple of great books out there on operating a personal chef business.
 You can find them on Amazon.com.
 I use my local library for most of my recipe research, keeping a revolving collection of vegan cookbooks on loan from which I have drawn much of my inspiration.

 I think it is important to have an online presence, a website, facebook page, blog, etc. I started the blog mostly for fun–a place to bring my overflow of energy and creativity.
 A personal chef is a luxury for most people, so, in my mind, I need to be as find-able as possible when a prospective client is looking for me, rather than focusing on persuasive and expensive advertising.
 This is just my opinion.

 I came to the personal chef business in a roundabout way.
 After working in the local restaurant, hotel, country club business for fifteen years, I decided to attend culinary school in the evenings at Lincoln Culinary Institute in West Palm Beach (formerly Florida Culinary Institute).

 As a single mom with two kids, I found it difficult securing a job after graduation that paid enough to meet my family’s bills.

-My predominant experience was in dining room work and the transition to the commercial hot-line kitchen wasn’t easy in a male-dominated profession at the time (1995).
+My predominant experience was in dining room service and the transition to the commercial hot-line kitchen wasn’t easy in a male-dominated profession at the time (1995).

-I ended up working as a pastry chef for $9.00 an hour for the gourmet restaurant operated by the school.
-But even with supplemental income from waiting tables on weekends, I couldn’t seem to make ends meet.
+I accepted a position as an entry level pastry chef at the gourmet restaurant operated by the school.
+It didn’t pay much, and even with supplemental income from waiting tables on weekends, I couldn’t seem to make ends meet.